Gertrudis Gómez de Avellaneda: Move to Spain

 By 1836 Escalada had become concerned enough about the possibility of a slave rebellion that he persuaded his wife to sell off her property and slaves and move the family from Cuba to Spain.
 Avellaneda, now 22, supported the idea because she wanted to meet her father's relatives in Andalusia.
-The family set sail for Europe on April 9, 1836 and arrived in Bordeaux, France two months later.
+The family set sail for Europe on April 9, 1836, and arrived in Bordeaux, France two months later.
 They spent 18 days there before sailing to A Coruña in Galicia, Spain.
 They stayed in A Coruña with Escalada's family for two years.
 Avellaneda was invited into some distinguished social circles in Galicia and in 1837 was engaged to Francisco Ricafort, son of Mariano Ricafort, the Captain-General of Galicia at the time.
 She did not marry him, however, as she had decided not marry until she was economically independent, and her stepfather withheld her inheritance.
 When Francisco was sent to fight in the Carlist Wars, she left Galicia to go to Seville with her younger brother Manuel; she would never see him again.
 She was glad to leave Galicia, as she was criticized by Galician women for her refusal to do manual labor and for her love of study.
 She also disliked the damp climate and lack of cultural life.

 In the province of Seville in Andalusia she visited Constantina, where her father's family lived.
 In 1839, shortly after her arrival in Seville, she met and fell deeply in love with Ignacio de Cepeda y Alcalde, a wealthy, well-educated, and socially prominent young man.
 The first man that Avellaneda had a loved was Ignacio de Cepeda, who was the focus of many of her writings, mainly love letters.
 (There were forty love letters total, spanning from 1839 until 1854.
 After his death, his widow inherited and published them.)
 She also wrote him an autobiography in July 1839.
 Biographers of Avellaneda have relied too heavily on this account for information about her early life, as it was written for a specific purpose: to make a good impression on Cepeda.
 For example, she said that she was younger than she really was because Cepeda was two years younger than her, and she wanted to make herself look as young as possible.
 Because of the over-reliance on this biased source, few details are known for certain about the first 22 years of her life.
 The autobiography written to Cepeda was the second of the four autobiographies she wrote during her lifetime; the other three were written in 1838, 1846, and 1850, respectively.
 Though she loved Cepeda very much, he did not want to pursue a marriage with her.
 One reason he gave was that she was not rich enough.
-He also gave reason that she was not feminine enough stating that she was more verbal than should be and was often too aggressive for a woman of the 19th century.
+He also gave as a reason that she was not feminine enough, stating that she was more talkative than should be and was often too aggressive for a woman of the 19th century.
 After her relationship with Cepeda ended, she went to Madrid.